jiaqichen-de/PixelFormer-main/README.md

 Test the PixelFormerPlus model and get depth maps on HabitatDyn Validation set 2:
 Rename the network folder of PixelFormerPlus model to networks
-Modify the datapaths of ground truth and raw data in the config files Set the parameter filenames_file to data_splits/val1.txt
+Modify the datapaths of ground truth and raw data in the config files
+Set the parameter filenames_file to data_splits/val1.txt
 Set the parameter filenames_file_eval data_splits/val16181619clips.txt
 Set the parameter checkpoint_path to pretrained/NewModel_Validation2
 ```
 python PixelFormerPlus/test.py arguments_test_habitat.txt
 ```
 Test the SemanticBins model and get depth maps on HabitatDyn Validation set 1:
-Modify the datapaths of ground truth and raw data in the config files Set the parameter filenames_file to data_splits/val1.txt
+Modify the datapaths of ground truth and raw data in the config files
+Set the parameter filenames_file to data_splits/val1.txt
 Set the parameter filenames_file_eval data_splits/val0102scenes.txt
 Set the parameter checkpoint_path to pretrained/SemanticBins_Validation1
 ```
 python PixelFormerPlus/test_semantic.py arguments_test_habitat.txt
 ```

 Test the SemanticBins model and get depth maps on HabitatDyn Validation set 2:
-Modify the datapaths of ground truth and raw data in the config files Set the parameter filenames_file to data_splits/val1.txt
+Modify the datapaths of ground truth and raw data in the config files
+Set the parameter filenames_file to data_splits/val1.txt
 Set the parameter filenames_file_eval data_splits/val16181619clips.txt
 Set the parameter checkpoint_path to pretrained/SemanticBins_Validation2
 ```
 python PixelFormerPlus/test_semantic.py arguments_test_habitat.txt
 ```
-## Pretrainedmodels
+## Models
 * You can download the pretrained models from [here](https://drive.google.com/drive/folders/1CupMODnxBe4JJ15jbet3nz2xgTjL5ExM?usp=drive_link)

 ## Results